mostage-app/studio/docs/ci-cd.md

 ## Overview

 The project uses GitHub Actions for automated testing, building, and deployment.
-There are four main workflows:
+There are three main workflows:

 1. **CI Frontend Workflow** - Runs on frontend changes
 2. **CI Infrastructure Workflow** - Runs on infrastructure changes
 3. **Deploy Frontend Workflow** - Deploys frontend to GitHub Pages

-4. **Deploy Infrastructure Workflow** - Deploys AWS infrastructure (manual trigger)
+**Note**: Infrastructure deployment is performed **manually** using Terraform commands locally.
+See [Infrastructure Setup](infrastructure.md) for deployment instructions.

 ## Workflows